DevOps Interview Questions

 Q1.
 What might you check If a Linux-manufacture server all of a sudden begins getting moderate?

 Ans: In the event that a Linux-manufacture server all of a sudden begins getting moderate, you will check for following three things

 Q2.
 What is DevOps?

-Ans.
-It is a newly emerging term in IT field, which is nothing but a practice that emphasizes the collaboration and communication of both software developers and other information technology (IT) professionals.
+Ans: It is a newly emerging term in the IT field, which is nothing but a practice that emphasizes the collaboration and communication of both software developers and other information technology (IT) professionals.
 It focuses on delivering software product faster and lowering the failure rate of releases.

 Q3.
 Name the popular scripting language of DevOps?

 Q4.
 Discuss your experience building bridges between IT Ops, QA and development?

 Ans: DevOps is all about effective communication and collaboration.
 I’ve been able to deal with production issues from the development and operations sides, effectively straddling the two worlds.
 I’m less interested in finding blame or playing the hero than I am with ensuring that all of the moving parts come together.

 Q5.
 What types of testing are needed?